WRU boss Phillips apologises but wants to stay

 "I don't think the picture that was portrayed last night was representative for today's WRU and I certainly don't recognise it as the organisation that I currently lead," added Phillips.

 "Are we going to have challenges going forward?
-Probably, every organisation does but the reality is how you deal with the incident, that is what dictates culture and how you react to it and deal with it professionally and as best as your able as and when you are made aware of any of the allegations.
+Probably, every organisation does but the reality is how you deal with the incident, that is what dictates culture and how you react to it and deal with it professionally and as best as you're able as and when you are made aware of any of the allegations.

-"I just want to be clear about this anything to do with homophobic, sexual comments, language, behaviour, bullying has no place in the WRU, has no place in Welsh rugby and certainly has no place in any organisation that I lead."
+"I just want to be clear about this: Anything to do with homophobic, sexual comments, language, behaviour and bullying has no place in the WRU, has no place in Welsh rugby and certainly has no place in any organisation that I lead."

 Phillips has also written a letter to the Welsh clubs where he repeated the apology.